 Historical Influences

-The historical origins of the left-hand ring date back to ancient Egypt, where it was believed the vena amoris, or “vein of love” in English, connected directly to the heart.
+The historical origins of the left-hand ring date back to ancient Egypt, where the Egyptians believed the vena amoris, or “vein of love” in English, connected directly to the heart.
 This now-disproven belief led to the tradition of wearing a ring on the fourth finger of the left hand to symbolize love and commitment in marriage.
 Over time, this custom spread to other cultures and civilizations, becoming deeply ingrained in Western wedding traditions.
+To this day, many couples wear their wedding bands on their left ring fingers for this reason.
 Religious beliefs and cultural practices have also influenced wedding ring traditions.

 Similarly, cultural beliefs surrounding hand symbolism and purity have shaped customs across different societies.
 In some cultures, the left hand is considered impure or unclean, leading to the preference for wearing the wedding ring on the right hand.
 However, as societies become more interconnected and globalized, wedding ring traditions are evolving, with couples embracing a variety of customs and practices.